Uberspace/shellinspector/docs/syntax.md

 If a set of command repeates over and over in different spec files, you can extract it into a dedicated file to be used in different files.
 For example, creating a user happens over and over.
-Put it into `create_user.speci`.
+Put it into `create_user.ispec`.

 ```
 % uberspace user create -u testuser